Burnsedia/jobs-for-aspies/ROADMAP.md

-# AspieJobs Development Roadmap
+# AsyncSkills Development Roadmap

-This document outlines the planned features and development phases for the AspieJobs project.
-Our goal is to build a comprehensive and valuable platform for the autistic community.
+This document outlines the planned features and development phases for the AsyncSkills project.
+Our goal is to build a skills-first job board that revolutionizes hiring by focusing on portfolios and demonstrable abilities rather than traditional interviews.

 This project is licensed under the AGPLv3.
 All contributions are subject to this license.